 Note from Nick: this post originally appeared on LiveHacked.com in early 2012; I’m re-publishing it here because 1) it’s one of my favorite posts and 2) after the major server migration I just finished this past weekend, I didn’t have it in me to write something new before this morning!
 Enjoy!

 Social Media: The Ultimate Guide for Writers

 I’ve been thinking and reading a lot about social media lately, and specifically how it should (and shouldn’t) be used by writers.
+After all, we can't ignore the huge impact of social networks on our lives: household life, hobbies, work.
+We get information, or we look for it, or we just want to be distracted from something.
+But the fact remains: we constantly use social networks and is it useful for us (including our creative life)?
+You can read more about this below, or you can contact essayswriters.com.
 By writers, I mean “creators;” creators of fiction thriller novels, non-fiction ebooks and guides, or bloggers, or anything in-between.

 Writers usually understand that they need social media, but they don’t understand that they really need social media to work for them.Before I jump in, I want to clarify–I’m not a fan of “big promise, small delivery” kinds of content.
 This post has a powerful headline, and I intend to follow through with that.
 The reason I feel confident enough to write this article is that I’ve actually seen the effects of good social media use and bad social media use.

 Our clients were able to make money doing what they loved, while we handled most of the nitty-gritty details of social media.